How to Count Unique Values Using Pandas GroupBy

 9 B F 7 15

-Example 1: Group By One Column & Count Unique Values
+Example 1: Grouping by a Single Column & Counting Unique Values

 The following code shows how to count the number of unique values in the ‘points’ column for each team: